WDI-SEA/interview-questions/readme.md

 ## Fun Questions:

 * What's a cool project that you've recently worked on?

+  My second project is my first full stack application that verify's the user's age (21 or older) and uses the Google Places api to determine the user's location and helps find 10 places serving beer within a mile radius.
 * What are some things you like about the developer tools you use?

 * Do you have any pet projects?
 What kind?
+  Two projects, one completely front end (HTML/CSS/Javascript) that generated various sudoku puzzles of varying difficulty and checked the answers.

+  My second project is my first full stack application that verify's the user's age (21 or older) and uses the Google Places api to determine the user's location and helps find 10 results within a mile radius.

 * How do you like your coffee?
+  Cappuccino all the WAY!